 If you want to form a company in Cyprus, this jurisdiction has emerged as a popular place for people seeking to incorporate.
 Many business owners prefer Cyprus company registration because of its history as a former British Colony, meaning much of the population speaks English.
-So, it is relatively easy to conduct business in Cyprus as well as incorporate within the jurisdiction.
+So, it is relatively easy to conduct business here as well as incorporate within the jurisdiction.

 Furthermore, the legal structure in Cyprus was based on its previous association with Britain.
 So its legal structure was formed on the familiar English Common Law.
 This familiar legal basis in addition to Cyprus’s improving economy has paved the way for many financial benefits for international business people choosing to incorporate here.

-How much does it cost to register a company in cyprus?
+How much does it cost to register a company in Cyprus?
 Well, Cyprus company formation fees are quite reasonable.
 As government filing fees vary over time and we establish companies in so many jurisdictions, it is difficult to post fees that do not need to be regularly updated.
 So, there is a number or form on this page for inquiries for the latest costs.